RJhuboo/Infra_Assessment/README.md

 # Infra_assessment

 This project is part of the INFRA assessment.
-This project aims at transforming a grayscale image into a set of hexagons where each hexagons is colored with the mean intensity value of the image within the hexagon (see picture below).
-In other words, we create an image where pixels are hexagons.
-The code take in input an image and a scaling factor and output an image and the mean intensity values for each hexagons.
+It aims to transform a grayscale image into a set of hexagons, where each hexagon is colored with the mean intensity value of the image within that hexagon (see the picture below).
+In other words, we create an image where the pixels are hexagons.
+The code takes an image and a scaling factor as input, and outputs an image and the mean intensity values for each hexagon.

 <img src="image_test.jpg" width="400" />
 Figure 1: Input image that is converted afterward in grayscale.